David-Carlson/David-Carlson.github.io/black.md

 <!-- convert chromaticity into wiki link -->
 <!-- https://en.wikipedia.org/wiki/Chromaticity -->
 <!-- https://en.wikipedia.org/wiki/LMS_color_space -->
 I convert the spectrum graph into the intermediary XYZ Color space.
-XYZ is somewhat analogous to how the cones in human eyes work, called the LMS Color Space.
+XYZ is somewhat analogous to how the cones in human eyes work, called the
+<a href="https://en.wikipedia.org/wiki/LMS_color_space" target="_blank">LMS Color Space</a>.
 The Y coordinate represents luminance, Z is "quasi-equal to blue stimulation", and X is effectively a combination of

 <!-- TODO ADD an inline link include -->
 <!-- TODO Reformulate my picture format script -->